Same-sex marriage in Mississippi: Developments after legalization

-On June 27, 2016, a federal judge ruled that clerks in Mississippi may not recuse themselves from issuing marriage licenses to same-sex couples based on their religious beliefs.
-U.S. District Judge Carlton W. Reeves said that the recusals on religious grounds granted by the Religious Liberty Accommodations Act, violated Obergefell v.
-Hodges, the U.S. Supreme Court ruling which legalized same-sex marriage nationwide.
+On June 27, 2016, a federal judge ruled that county clerks in Mississippi may not use their religious beliefs to deny marriage licenses to same-sex couples.
+U.S. District Judge Carlton Reeves ruled that the recusals on religious grounds granted by the Religious Liberty Accommodations Act violated the Supreme Court's ruling in Obergefell.
 The decision was overturned on appeal by the Fifth Circuit on June 23, 2017, in Barber v.
-Bryant on the grounds that the plaintiffs lacked standing.
+Bryant, on the grounds that the plaintiffs in this case lacked standing.

-The Mississippi Supreme Court ruled in Strickland v.
-Day in April 2018 that married same-sex couples should have the same parenting rights as married opposite-sex couples.
-The court overturned the decision of a trial court that Strickland, a non-biological lesbian mother who was denied legal parentage for children she and her now ex-wife raised together, was a non-parent, and named her on her son's birth certificate as a parent.
-The court remanded the case to trial court for matters considering child support and custody.
+In April 2018, the Mississippi Supreme Court ruled in Strickland v.
+Day that married same-sex couples must be granted the same parental rights as married opposite-sex couples.
+The court overturned a lower court's decision that denied legal parentage to Strickland, a non-biological lesbian mother who had raised a child with her ex-wife.
+The Supreme Court ordered that Strickland be listed as a parent on the child's birth certificate and remanded the case to the trial court to determine matters of child support and custody.